 Asystole occurs when no electrical activity of the heart is seen.
-This may be a fatal arrhythmia when it occurs related to a severe underlying illness (septic shock, cardiogenic shock, post-PEA arrest).
-Emergent implementation of Advanced Cardiac Life Support (ACLS) is crucial in this situation.
+This may be a fatal arrhythmia when it occurs related to a severe underlying illness (ie, septic shock, cardiogenic shock or post-pulseless electrical activity arrest).
+Emergent implementation of Advanced Cardiac Life Support is crucial in this situation.

 Asystole can also be related to intrinsic conduction system disease.
-In this situation, the pause of electrical activity may be brief (few seconds) and result in syncope, however spontaneous recovery of sinus rhythm may occur.
+In this situation, the pause of electrical activity may be brief (ie, a few seconds) and result in syncope; however, spontaneous recovery of sinus rhythm may occur.
 Treatment for this form of asystole is permanent pacemaker implantation.

 - Chou's Electrocardiography in Clinical Practice: Adult and Pediatric, Sixth Edition, Saunders, Philadelphia, 2008.